KDAB/kuesa/README.md

 * NVidia Tegra K1 (embedded Linux)
 * iMX8 (embedded Linux)

-Kuesa supports anything with OpenGL ES 3.2 or above.
+Kuesa Runtime supports anything with OpenGL ES 3.2 or above.

 OpenGL ES 3.1 or lower is supported but with a limited feature set depending on available OpenGL extensions.
 * For HDR support, GL_OES_texture_half_float is required